Lyon is the first French city I spent any amount of time in.

 I. Love.
 Trains.

 I. Love.
 Trains.
 Have I made that clear in my blogs yet?
-I could give up my car forever if we lived somewhere with proper trains and trolleys.
-The station in Lyon is only a walk away from every hotel we stayed at and easy to navigate.
+I could give up my car forever if I lived somewhere with proper trains and trolleys.
+The station in Lyon is only a walk away from every hotel I stayed at and easy to navigate.
 The scarcity of elevators and escalators leads to smaller suitcases when traveling.

 More France

-Our stay on the outskirts of Paris, near the Arc de Defense, was only one night.
-That trip was unmemorable except for taking the subway to the Eiffel Tower when we got separated from each other.
-Or thought we did.
-Seems we wound up on opposite ends of the same long subway car.
+My stay on the outskirts of Paris, near the Arc de Defense, was only one night.
+That trip was unmemorable except for taking the subway to the Eiffel Tower.
+Although when asked, my French friend said, “It’s a tower.
+It’s metal,” the Eiffel is totally worth seeing.
+Don’t skip it.

 By all means, visit Paris—I’m up for traveling there and indulging in museums.